ibm-cloud-docs/Cloudant/api/capacity.md

 ## Set the target provisioned throughput capacity setting
 {: #set-target-capacity-setting}

 Use a PUT to the `_api/v2/user/capacity/throughput` endpoint to set the target provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance.
 When you change the target capacity, the current capacity asynchronously changes to meet the target capacity.
-The amount of time it takes for the current capacity to match the target capacity depends on the size of the capacity change and the amount of data that is stored in the {{site.data.keyword.cloudant_short_notm}} instance.
+The amount of time it takes for the current capacity to The size of the capacity change and the amount of data stored in the {{site.data.keyword.cloudant_short_notm}} instance determines the time it takes before the current and target capacities match.

 -   **Method** - `PUT`
 -   **Path** - `_api/v2/user/capacity/throughput`